| |

 as "acupuncture" zhenjiu.

-for pain and deficient conditions, and has been clinically effective
+is used for pain and deficient conditions, and has been clinically

-for treatment of common conditions such as acute and chronic
+effective for treatment of common conditions such as acute and

-pain (frozen shoulder, back pain, carpal tunnel syndrome), digestive
+chronic pain (frozen shoulder, back pain, carpal tunnel syndrome),

-upset (diarrhea, IBS), women's disorders, and sexual function
+digestive upset (diarrhea, IBS), women's disorders, and sexual

 |